-- Make sure to mix on high speed for a good two minutes so that the frosting is whipped and fluffy and all ingredients are fully incorporated.
+- Mix on high speed for a good two minutes so that the frosting is whipped and fluffy and all ingredients are fully incorporated.

 - You can make this recipe in a stand mixer or by using an electric hand mixer.

-- If the frosting is too thick, add in a tablespoon of heavy cream at a time until a desired spreadable consistency is reached.
+- If the frosting is too thick, you can add in a tablespoon of heavy cream at a time until a desired spreadable consistency is reached.

 STORAGE AND FREEZING